Hotels in Cordoba

-As you will see, there is a lot to visit outdoors, so it is essential to book a stay in the most comfortable hotels in the city of Cordoba (Spain) to recharge your batteries after a day full of excitement.
+As you will see, there is a lot to visit outdoors, so it is essential to book a stay in the most comfortable hotels to recharge your batteries after a day full of excitement.
 And considering how hot it has been since spring -in summer it is not unusual to exceed 36 degrees-, the ideal thing to do is to look for our hotels in Cordoba with a swimming pool to cool off during your trip and recharge your batteries to continue your walk refreshed.

 Yes, because there is still more to see in this city of portentous beauty.
 We spoke earlier about the courtyards of Cordoba, considered Intangible Heritage of Humanity.
 The most prized are in the San Basilio neighbourhood, very close to the Alcázar de los Reyes Cristianos.
 There, in its Royal Stables, authentic Pure Breed Spanish horses are still being trained, a symbol as Andalusian as the colourful flowerpots and the murmur of water that have made these urban edens of freshness and colour famous.

 And if you want to visit the 'museum of the courtyards', head for the Palacio de Viana: its 12 gardens form a beautiful route in which the different landscape styles that predominate in the historic quarter are represented.

 There are also caves that will attract your attention, such as Los Murciélagos, one of the most important Neolithic sites in Andalusia.
 However, if you are interested in caves, you will love the Subbética Cordobesa Geopark, a unique environment of stone and waterfalls inhabited by griffon vultures, wild cats and golden eagles.